Chief Operating Officer and Head of Education & Research, CIFE; Senior Advisor and Partner, CFEG

 Cambridge Family Enterprise Group

 Ms. Collette has authored important publications pertaining to the success of family enterprises.
-Her latest articles include: “Growing Together Not Apart: Understanding Conflict in the Family Business,” “CEO Succession in the Family Business,” and “Top Leadership: Who is Architecting Your Family Enterprise?” among others.
-She is co-author of the book, Next Generation Success(Cambridge Family Enterprise Press, 2014), and the forthcoming book, Understanding the Power of Ownership: A Guide to the Rights and Responsibilities of Family Enterprise Ownership (Cambridge Family Enterprise Press).
-She is co-author of several Harvard Business School case studies and multimedia courseware on family-owned businesses throughout the world.
+Her latest articles include: “Understanding Conflict in the Family Business,” “CEO Succession in the Family Business,” and “Top Leadership: Who is Architecting Your Family Enterprise?” among others.
+She is co-author of the book, Next Generation Success(Cambridge Family Enterprise Press, 2014) and several Harvard Business School case studies and multimedia courseware on family-owned businesses worldwide.

 Earlier in her career, Ms. Collette spent 13 years at Harvard Business School in the family enterprise studies area.
 She served as facilitator in the Families in Business executive program, led its facilitator team, and contributed to the curriculum design.
 As a research associate, she studied family companies, wrote case studies, produced video cases, and developed educational materials on family enterprises.
 As a teaching assistant, she supported the curriculum design and operations of the MBA course, Management of the Family Business, led by Professor John Davis.

 Ms. Collette earned her M.B.A. from Babson College and her B.A. in Sociology from the University of California.
 She completed coursework during her undergraduate studies at the University of Cambridge in the U.K.